By Helen Stone

 8. Create a stylish grid pattern

-These porcelain Chalkstone Honeybee Bone tiles have a matt finish and are suitable for floors and walls.
+These porcelain Chalkstone Honeybee Bone tiles have a matte finish and are suitable for floors and walls.

 9. Aim for a balanced look